- As low as $542/Night

 About the Area

 Located in Charleston, this apartment is in the city center.
-Charleston City Market is a notable landmark and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game while in town?
-See what's going on at Joseph P. Riley, Jr. Park, or consider a night out at Historic Rice Mill.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
 Take an opportunity to explore the area for water adventures such as motor boating.

 Special Instructions